-Radlyn is the daughter of Filipino immigrants and went to work with her parents everyday in their ethnic grocery store so she knows first-hand about the hardships immigrants and non-immigrants might face when becoming Lawful Permanent Residents of the United States, obtaining an H-1B Visa, getting a work permit or facing any process in becoming 'legal' in the U.S.
+Radlyn is the daughter of Filipino immigrants and went to work with her parents every day in their ethnic grocery store.
+She knows first-hand about the hardships immigrants and non-immigrants might face when becoming Lawful Permanent Residents of the United States, obtaining an H-1B Visa, getting a work permit or facing any process in becoming ‘legal’ in the U.S.

-She has handled hundreds of cases for her clients for over 12 years with positive outcomes.
+She has handled immigration cases for her clients for over 16 years.
 Whether that’s permanent residency for an outstanding professor or a researcher of extraordinary ability, helping a company hire a specialized worker, or uniting families who have been separated for long periods of time.
 Radlyn passionately represents immigrants, their families and employers, and always has.

 Radlyn is a member of the American Immigration Lawyers Association (AILA), DC Chapter, and serves as the United States Citizenship and Immigration Services (USCIS) liaison, Norfolk, Virginia office.
 In this capacity, Radlyn brings members’ issues to the attention of the Director of the USCIS Norfolk and also informs members of any important updates given to her by the Director.